What Year? – 1982 Rolls Royce Silver Spur – SOLD!

 May 22nd Update: When we first featured this clean and well-maintained Rolls Royce one month ago, we thought despite the owner’s ability to provide all service records since new the asking price was a bit optimistic.
 Fast forward one month and one pandemic later and the seller realized the same and his since lowered his asking price three thousand dollars.

 An average of just over 1,800 miles added annually.
 All service records since new.
 Everything works.
 If you are going to tip your toes into the sand that is Rolls Royce ownership, those are the three key elements to help ensure it will be a positive experience.
-That’s what we hope is the case with this 66k original mile, Beige over Caramel Connelly Leather, 1983 Rolls Royce Silver Spur just listed yesterday here on Craigslist in Middlesex, New Jersey where the current caretaker is now asking $19,500 or three thousand less than his original $22,500 or best offer request.
+That’s what we hope is the case with this 66k original mile, Beige over Caramel Connelly Leather, 1983 Rolls Royce Silver Spur originally listed in April 2020 on Craigslist in Middlesex, New Jersey where the current caretaker lowered their price to $13,500, or nine thousand less than his original $22,500 request.
 A review of the Hagerty Insurance Online Valuation Tool reveals this private seller has his ‘Spur optimistically priced $400 above the current #1 “Concours” estimate of $19,100 while the NADA Guides Classic Car Online Valuation Tool indicates the asking price falls at the lower end of the current “Low”, “Average”, and “High” retail value range of $13,550, $25,000, and $37,900, respectively.
-If you are serious about buying this Rolls Royce, you can start the conversation by calling or texting Anthony at (732) 619-1041 and if you do please remember to mention you saw his listing featured here on GuysWithRides.com

 Produced with only minor changes throughout its eighteen year production run, Hagerty Insurance provides a great summary about these automobiles as well as some good advice when considering one: